shanumansetti/PAA17_1/README.md

 ## Introduction

-This repository contains the Jupyter Notebook for the Application Assignment 17.1.
-This takes a sample jupyter notebook to complete the exercise to analyse UCI Bank Marketing Data Set in  file in the data folder of this repository to build a machine learning application that uses classifications to evaluate customers that will accept the Long-term deposit application using features like job, marital status, education, housing and personal loan.
+This repository contains the Jupyter Notebook for Application Assignment 17.1, which involves analyzing the UCI Bank Marketing Dataset.
+The dataset, located in the data folder under the file name [bank-data-full.csv](https://github.com/shanumansetti/PAA17_1/blob/main/data/bank-additional-full.csv), is used to build a machine learning application that predicts which customers are likely to accept a long-term deposit offer.
+The analysis leverages various features, including job, marital status, education, housing, and personal loan.

-The goal of this project is to compare the performance of the following classifiers namely
+The primary objective of this project is to compare the performance of the following classification algorithms:

-* K Nearest Neighbor
+K-Nearest Neighbors (KNN)
-* Logistic Regression
+Logistic Regression
-* Decision Trees and
+Decision Trees
-* Support Vector Machines
+Support Vector Machines (SVM)

-In comparing the models, the training times and accuracy of the models will be recorded.
-This should provide an indication on the model that will provide predictions to determine which customer will accept the long term deposit bank product via a phone based marketing campaign.
+During the comparison, the training times and accuracy of each model will be recorded.
+This analysis aims to identify the most effective model for predicting customer acceptance of the long-term deposit offer, which is the focus of a phone-based marketing campaign.

 ## How to use the files in this repository?

 The notebooks are grouped into the following categories:
 * ``articles`` – More information on the data and features
-* ``data`` – vehicles.csv data file from Kaggle Machine Learning dataset repository used in the notebooks
+* ``data`` – bank-additional-full.csv data file from Kaggle Machine Learning dataset repository used in the notebooks
 * ``images`` – Image files used in Notebook and Project Description
 * ``notebook`` – What Drives the Price of a Car Notebook